The Great Gambler: Production

 Amjad Khan was initially cast as the character Saxena; due to a road accident, he was unable to continue, and was replaced by Utpal Dutt.

 Music

 All lyrics were written by Anand Bakshi.
 Music was composed by R. D. Burman.

 The song "Do Lafzon Ki Hai Dil Ki Kahani" was shot on a Gondola in Venice's Grand Canal.
+The mandolin in this song was played by Arvind Haldipur.
+The song was featured in the opening scene of the 2025 film The Monkey.